amperity/amperity-docs/amperity_reference/source/bridge.rst

           :class: no-scaled-link
      - Open sharing uses token-based authentication.

        The credentials file that contains the token is available from an `activation link <https://docs.databricks.com/en/data-sharing/create-recipient.html#step-2-get-the-activation-link>`__ |ext_link|.
-Use a secure channel to share the activation link with the user who will download the credentials file, and then :ref:`configure Amperity for inbound sharing <bridge-databricks-inbound-share-add-bridge>`.
+Use a secure channel to share the activation link with the user who will download the credentials file, and then :ref:`configure Amperity for inbound sharing <bridge-inbound-share-add-bridge>`.

        .. important:: You can download the credential file only once.
 Recipients should treat the downloaded credential as a secret and must not share it outside of their organization.
 If you have concerns that a credential may have been handled insecurely, you can `rotate credentials <https://docs.databricks.com/en/data-sharing/create-recipient.html#security-considerations-for-tokens>`__ |ext_link| at any time.